ahmedabdellatifss/ahmedabdellatifss/README.md

 <h3 align="center">" A full-stack web developer.
 I finished my bachelor's degree in quality control and Nano degree in web Professional in Udacity, I know PHP and Javascript as basic languages

-I recently developed a web app Invoices system using laravel  that manages invoices,
+I'm currently working on developing a Survey site using Laravel in backend and Vue.js and tailwind in frontend,

-I'd love to combine my passion for learning with my software development skills to continue building personalized products for people" I have two year experience in frontend by use HTML5 CSS3 javascript and jquery bootstrap and vuejs , and I have two years experience in backend by use php naitve oop and Mysql laravel framework</h3>
+I'd love to combine my passion for learning with my software development skills to continue building personalized products for people" I have two year experience in frontend by use HTML5 CSS3 javascript and jquery bootstrap and vuejs , and I have two years experience in backend by use php naitve, oop, Mysql and laravel framework</h3>

 - 🔭 I’m currently working on [Invoices_system](https://github.com/ahmedabdellatifss/Invoices_system)